Xueyi-Wang/EGOFALLS/README.md

 ![bigger](https://github.com/Xueyi-Wang/EGOFALLS/assets/55747740/fc7cc58f-1c8e-4c08-8da5-4b9caef27134)

-# The dataset is under review of dataveerseNL.
-I will update the link later.
+# The dataset is under review by dataveerseNL.
+The link will be updated later.

 Here is the repository for the dataset of EGOFALLS.
 EGOFALLS: A visual-audio dataset and benchmark for fall detection using egocentric cameras